ictheblackc/ictheblackc/README.md

 # Hello, World!

-## I'm a developer and AI-enthusiast from planet Earth.
+## I'm a full-stack developer and AI-enthusiast from planet Earth.

 What I am doing now:
 - 🤖 developing Telegram bots